Do you have published books?

-No. We used to, but as of summer 2019 we closed our editorial services.
+No. I closed my editorial services in the summer of 2019.
 As of right now, I do not have intentions of reopening them.

 What are your credentials?

-In addition to writing fiction for an ungodly number of years, I have a bachelors degree in English with a concentration in writing.
-Formerly, I worked at the Corvisiero Literary Agency.
+In addition to writing fiction for an ungodly number of years, I have a bachelor’s degree in English with a concentration in writing.
+Formerly, I worked at a literary agency.
 I was also the lead editor of a technical magazine and worked for numerous technical and medical publications as a writer.
 On the side, I freelance for digital and print publications (including online magazines, medical journals, and newspapers).

 Why did you start your YouTube channel?
 Where did you get the idea for iWriterly?